The Power of Habit explores the science behind habit creation and change, including tips and advice on how to change our habits and make them stick.

 Just be advised Robbins often calls habits neuro-associations.

-I do leverage both though for my Social Power.
+I do leverage both though for Power University.

-The Power of Habit adds very important theory around habits and neuro association which is very useful for your understanding.
+The Power of Habit adds some theory around habits and neuro association which is very useful for your understanding.

 But also a few more practical tips I didn’t see in Robbins.

 For example Duhigg stresses the need to experiment to pinpoint both cues and rewards (including suggestions to which categories they usually fall into).

 And he adds the all-important need to plan around your inflection points, such as all those times when you’re not at your strongest and thus more likely to fall back to old habits.